cggh/panoptes/documentation/importdata/addcustomdata.rst

 Add a custom data source to a workspace
 ---------------------------------------

-Using the admin web frontend, custom data can be added by clicking the button |buttonnew|, next to the label "*Custom data*", under the tree branch that represents the workspace.
+Using the admin web frontend, :ref:`custom data<dataconcept_customdata>` can be added by clicking the button |buttonnew|, next to the label "*Custom data*", under the tree branch that represents the workspace.

 A dialog box appears that allows one to pick a TAB-delimited file from the local computer,